AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 </tr>
 </tbody>
 </table>
-**Note: The evaluation set for the above accuracy indicators is a self-built Chinese dataset from PaddleOCR, covering various scenarios such as street scenes, web images, documents, and handwriting.
+<b>Note: The evaluation set for the above accuracy indicators is a self-built Chinese dataset from PaddleOCR, covering various scenarios such as street scenes, web images, documents, and handwriting.
 The text recognition subset includes 11,000 images.
 The GPU inference time for all models above is based on an NVIDIA Tesla T4 machine with a precision type of FP32.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads, and the precision type is also FP32.**
+The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads, and the precision type is also FP32.</b>

 </details>